-Case study: Embassy Gardens – planters in Bronze sandblasted PVD stainless steel
+Case study: Embassy Gardens, London UK – planters in Bronze sandblasted PVD stainless steel

 Creating a district worthy of Ambassadors

 In 2008 the American Ambassador, Robert Tuttle announced, to general surprise, that the American Embassy was relocating from Grosvenor Square to Nine Elms in Wandsworth.
 The Dutch Embassy has since also moved to Nine Elms, which links Vauxhall and Battersea, and thus began an uplift in the reputation of the area with the £620 million US Embassy being at the core of the revival.
 The Embassies do not have obvious security but instead a half-moat on one side and a linear park on the other.